Optravis-LLC/jooq-gradle/README.md

 >
 > The configuration API is experimental (hence the requirement to `@OptIn`)
 >
-> Breaking changes to that API may be introduced in minor releases of the plugin!
+> Breaking changes to that API may be introduced in minor plugin releases!

 ## MIT License